jcoehoorn/YoDeck-Basic-NWS-Weather/readme.md

     "gridX": 01,
     "gridY": 02,

-The actual values from gridID is the Office ID needed for the App, and gridX and gridY are the grid coordinates (entered as 01,02).
+The actual value from gridID is the Office ID needed for the App, and gridX and gridY are the grid coordinates (entered as 01,02).

 To find the station, load a similar page at the following address using the data just collected: